New year, new flavours: Unique ideas for your Big Green Egg in 2026

 9. Seasonal inspiration: Winter warmers

-Take advantage of winter by cooking hearty dishes like goulash, mulled wine, or smoked soups directly on your Egg.
+Take advantage of winter *when we get there) by cooking hearty dishes like goulash, mulled wine, or smoked soups directly on your Egg.
 These warm meals are perfect for chilly evenings and showcase the versatility of the Big Green Egg.
-I sometimes will prep and build my soup or chili inside but then put it on the Egg to slowly cook and build flavour.
+I sometimes will prep and build my soup or chilli inside, but then put it on the Egg to slowly cook and build flavour.

 10. Challenge yourself: Brisket mastery